neondatabase/website/content/docs/manage/branches.md

 You can create and manage branches using the Neon Console or [Neon API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
 This topic covers both methods.

 <Admonition type="important">
 When working with branches, it is important to remove old and unused branches.
 Branches hold a lock on the data they contain, preventing disk space from being reallocated.
 Neon retains a 7-day data history, by default.
-To keep data storage to a minimum, remove branches before they age out of this 7-day window.
+To keep data storage to a minimum, remove branches before they age out of the history retention window.
 </Admonition>

 ## Primary branch